Keyboard shortcuts

 Run: forge test --match-contract YieldTokenizerTest -vvv

-πŸ“‹ Summary: Yield Tokenization Fundamentals
+πŸ“‹ Key Takeaways: Yield Tokenization Fundamentals

-• PT/YT split mechanism β€” separating principal and yield into tradable tokens
+• Explain the PT/YT split mechanism using the zero-coupon bond analogy: how separating principal and yield into tradable tokens enables fixed-rate positions in a variable-rate world

 πŸ’‘ ERC-5115: Standardized Yield